Gavin Sibayan: Cerebral palsy football

 Sibayan earned his first call up to the national team in 2010, and participated in a tournament in Holland in early 2011.
 After that, health reasons briefly left him off the roster while he finished rehabilitation.

 In 2012, Sibayan was one of three members of the USPNT to be get funding assistance from the Challenged Athlete Foundation.
 He represented the United States at the 2012 Ukraine International Tournament and 2012 Paralympic World Cup.
 He played for the United States against Great Britain in the British hosted World Cup, which Great Britain won 7–0.

 Sibayan was part of the United States squad at the 2012 Summer Paralympics.
 The United States was drawn in Group B with Ukraine, Great Britain and Brazil.
 Their opener was against reigning Paralympic gold medal winners Ukraine.
-The United States lost in that competition to Brazil 0 - 8, and to the Ukraine 0 - 9.
+The United States lost in that competition to Brazil 0 - 8, and to Ukraine 0 - 9.
 They lost to Great Britain 0 - 4 during group play.

 Sibayan was one of four defenders who participated in a national team training camp in March 2013 at the U.S. Olympic Training Center in Chula Vista, California.
 He was part of the United States team that participated in the 2014 Americas Cup, where he played in every game on the way to the US claiming bronze.
 Sabiyan opened the bronze medal match against Canada with a goal in the sixth minute on the way to the team's 3 - 0 victory.
 He also put in his final goal of the game.
 In 2014, he was part of the USPNT that competed at the 9th International 7-a-Side Football Tournament.
 The USPNT finished second at the tournament.
 In 2014, he was nominated for U.S. Soccer's Disabled Athlete of the Year award alongside deaf footballer Meghan Maiwald and powerchair footballer Natalie Russo.
 He came away with the prize.